 You cannot add holidays directly to a public folder.
 Instead, add them to your default Calendar folder either by using the Add Holidays method or by importing from a file with the Import and Export Wizard.
 Then, move or copy the new holiday items to your public folder.
 The article To remove duplicate holidays from the Calendar folder in Microsoft Outlook describes how to distinguish the newly added items.

 Removing Duplicate Holidays

-While you can easily remove duplicated holidays without the use of a 3rd party tool, the following tools can be helpful if you have additional duplicated calendar items.
+While you can easily remove duplicate holidays without the use of a 3rd party tool, the following tools can be helpful if you have additional duplicate calendar items.

 Duplicate Removal Tools are listed at Duplicate Remover Tools for Outlook's Calendar